OUR ETHOS

 And though it’s a superpower on air, with the right coaching it’s not nearly as difficult as you might think.

-Like all decent journalists I listen hard.
-I recognise how exposing interviews can feel for people, often very senior and often very experienced.
-I’m proud to have coached masses of them.
+Like all decent journalists we listen hard.
+We recognise how exposing interviews can feel for people, often very senior and often very experienced.
+But the answer should never be to close off the paths you have to connect with your audience.

 The 2026 media landscape presents an opportunity for organisations and individuals to cut through with real impact.
 Yet that only happens when the audience do hear character, and don’t hear control.

-Director and Co-Founder, Inside Edge Media Training
+Chris Jameson – Director and Co-Founder, Inside Edge Media Training